cookiecutter/cookiecutter/README.md

 ### Waiting for a Response?

 - Be patient and consider reaching out to the community for assistance.
-- For urgent matters, contact [@audreyfeldroy](https://github.com/audreyfeldroy) for consultation or custom development.
+- For enterprise support, contact support@feldroy.com.

 ## Code of Conduct